 Loggerhead sea turtles are a revered official state reptile for the state of South Carolina.
 And, since they are endangered, the Blue Wave Adventures team takes steps to help protect their safety.
-However, this concern for these fascinating creatures extends far beyond the Blue Wave team, too, as various organizations across the state and United States as a whole takes steps to protect the nesting, hatching, and overall safety of the sea turtle.
+However, this concern for these fascinating creatures extends far beyond the Blue Wave team, too, as various organizations across the state and United States as a whole take steps to protect the nesting, hatching, and overall safety of the sea turtle.

 And sea turtles are a common sight during a Myrtle Beach dolphin watch.
 So, before you take off one of the many dolphin tour options available to you, we thought you might like to know a handful of fun facts.
 This way, the next time you spot a sea turtle, you’ll know a bit more about what you’re looking at.

 - Female loggerhead turtles will travel miles and miles, often in the thousands, to return to the beach where she has previously hatched a baby.
 And, once she does, she’ll lay nearly 100 eggs in a nest, usually under cover of the evening darkness.